setms/book/docs/preface.md

 <!-- vale Google.FirstPerson = NO -->

-In 1989, I went to college to study business informatics.
+In 1989, I went to college to study business informatics, or applied computer science.
 One of the classes I took was  _Software Engineering_.
 It taught us the process of how to develop software.